meabed/gqlts/cli/README.md

 - Consistent response format { data, errors, extensions }

 > Find more server-client examples in the [examples repo](https://github.com/meabed/graphql-examples)
+> You will find multiple examples with different tools of building schema, query, mutation, websocket subscriptions and more.

 ## Example usage